wagnermm/form-login/README.md

 ## Project description:
-- A form of login with css and html.
+- A form of login with HTML, CSS and JavaScript.